lgatto/lgatto.github.io/_posts/2015-11-27-rr-what-should-be-our-goals.md

 * **Repeat** my experiment, i.e. obtain the same tables/graphs/results
   using the same setup (data, software, ...) in the same lab or on the same computer.
-That's basically re-running one of my analysis some time after I original developed it.
+That's basically re-running one of my analysis some time after I original ndeveloped it.

-* **Replicate** an experiment (not mine), i.e. obtain the same tables/graphs/results in a different lab or on a different computer, using the same setup (the data would be downloaded from a public repository and the same software, but possibly different version, different OS, is used).
+* **Reproduce** <s>Replicate</s> an experiment (not mine), i.e. obtain the same tables/graphs/results in a different lab or on a different computer, using the same setup (the data would be downloaded from a public repository and the same software, but possibly different version, different OS, is used).
 I suppose, we should differentiate replication using a fresh install and a virtual machine or docker image that replicates the original setup.

-* **Reproduce** an experiment, i.e. obtain the same (similar enough) tables/graphs/results in a different set up.
+* **Replicate** <s>Reproduce</s> an experiment, i.e. obtain the same
+  (similar enough) tables/graphs/results in a different set up.
 The data could still be downloaded from the public repository, or possibly re-generate/re-simulate it, and the analysis would be re-implemented based on the original description.
 This requires openness, and one would clearly not be allowed the use a black box approach (VM, docker image) or just re-running a script.

 * Finally, **re-use** the information/knowledge from one experiment to run a different experiment with the aim to confirm results from scratch.

-An important distinction between these different aspects is that, paraphrasing C. Drummond (ref below) *reproducibility and re-use require changes, while repeatability and replicability avoid them*.
+An important distinction between these different aspects is that, paraphrasing C. Drummond (ref below) *replicability
+<s>reproducibility</s> and re-use require changes, while repeatability
+and reproducibility <s>replicability</s> avoid them*.

-Repeat and replicate are *technical challenges*, that are arguably easy, or rather easier to reach.
-On the contrary, reproduce and reuse are *scientific challenges*.
+Repeat and reproduce <s>replicate</s> are *technical challenges*, that are arguably easy, or rather easier to reach.
+On the contrary, replicate <s>reproduce</s> and reuse are *scientific challenges*.
 Ideally, we would want to aim for the latter to identify scientific truths that hold beyond the comfort of one's setup.
 One could even provocatively argue that the former are not very interesting - what is the benefit of repeating something that is potentially wrong.
-Ever if reproducibility and re-use are the ultimate goal of Science, repeatability and replication are still essential.
-How much trust can we have in the Science if the results vary from day to day, if even the technological challenges are a genuine hurdle.
+Ever if replicate <s>reproducibility</s> and re-use are the ultimate goal of Science, repeatability and reproducibility
+<s>replication</s> are still essential.
+How much trust can we have in
+the Science if the results vary from day to day, if even the technological challenges are a genuine hurdle.

-We all know that even repeatability for medium size computational projects is difficult, even for trained computational scientists, armed with an arsenal of tools such as git, GitHub, knitr, docker, ... assuring repeatability and replication requires substantial investment.
+We all know that even reproducibility <s>repeatability</s> for medium size computational projects is difficult, even for trained computational scientists, armed with an arsenal of tools such as git, GitHub, knitr, docker, ... assuring repeatability and reproducibility
+<s>replication</s> requires substantial investment.

-To conclude, I would argue that we, as individuals, should definitely assure repeatability, certainly aim for replication but not forget that what we, as a scientific community, should really aim for, is reproducibility and re-use.
+To conclude, I would argue that we, as individuals, should definitely assure repeatability, certainly aim for reproducibility
+<s>replication</s> but not forget that what we, as a scientific
+community, should really aim for, is replication
+<s>reproducibility</s> and re-use.

 ### References